-If you drive the Icefields Parkway you pass the turnoff for the Parker Ridge trail.
-It’s an easy to moderate, truly gorgeous two to three hour family-friendly hike.
-People who want more can climb the ridge crest.
-And when you’re finished you’re just 10 minutes away from the Columbia Icefield.
+Drive the Icefields Parkway and you’ll pass the turnoff for the Parker Ridge trail hike.
+It’s an easy to moderate, truly gorgeous two to three hour family-friendly outing I highly recommend.
+The highlight of the hike is first-class views of the Saskatchewan Glacier, a major outlet glacier of the Columbia Icefield that feeds the North Saskatchewan River.
+People who want more hiking can climb the ridge crest.
+And when you’re finished, you’re just 10 minutes away from the Columbia Icefield.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.

 Parker Ridge hike details

 As you switchback up the moderate to steep slope through patches of stunted trees you’ll pass swaths of pink heather.
 If you’re here in mid-summer you may get a real wildflower display with fleabane and Indian paintbrush the predominant flowers.

 Reach the saddle at the 2 km mark after climbing 272 m.
 It will take you between 30 minutes and an hour to reach this point.
 Think of it as a test of your conditioning program.
 Continue.
 The hiking above tree line just gets more glorious.

 You’re going to want a camera to capture the expansive mountain and glacier views once you reach the saddle.
 The Saskatchewan Glacier is the prominent landmark and can be seen below from many vantage points.
 The water from the glacier feeds the North Saskatchewan River.